Skip to content

 Limited Urban Commercial Fertilizer Applicator

-1. Complete the Green Industries Best Management Practices (GIBMP) training
+1. Complete the Green Industries Best Management Practices (GIBMP) training and score 75% or higher on a final exam

 2. Submit a license application online or by mail including proof of your completed training